Maranao language: Writing system

 In general, double vowels are pronounced separately, for example, kapaar is pronounced as /kapaʔaɾ/.

 The final /w/ sound in diphthongs and "w" were marked with "-o" in older orthographies, as in other Philippine languages, but both are nowadays spelled as "w".
 Also, "i" was used in older orthographies to transcribe /j/, which is currently spelled as "Y".

 "H" is only used for Malay loanwords, and "sh" (pronounced as /ʃ/) is normally used for Arabic loanwords and names such as Ishak (Isaac).

 "Di" or "j" are used to transcribe the /d͡ʒ/ sound, such as radia/raja (from the Sanskrit word for 'king', "Rāja") or the English name John.

 In representing the mid central vowel (or schwa) /ə/, different authors have employed various means to represent this sound (e.g. "E" or "U").
 In social media, speakers use either of the two letters or just leave it blank (e.g. saken can also be spelled sakn and sakun on the internet).
 Meanwhile, the Commission on the Filipino Language recommends spelling this sound using "Ë" for different Philippine languages in its 2013 Ortograpiyang Pambansa.

 In a revised Maranao Dictionary by McKaughan and Macaraya in 1996, the digraph "'ae" was introduced and used to represent the supposed presence of the vowel /ɨ/.
 However, analysis by Lobel (2009, 2013) showed that this may actually be an allophone of /ə/ after hard consonants.
 McKaughan and Macaraya also used "q" for the glottal stop regardless of position.
-Diphthongs were spelled with vowels, such as [aw, aj, oi] were spelled "ao, ai, oi".
+Diphthongs such as [aw, aj, oi] were spelled as "ao, ai, oi".

 The orthography used in the study by Lobel (2009) was the one developed by Aleem Abdulmajeed Ansano of Taraka (1943–2008), Senator Ahmad Domocao "Domie" Alonto of Ramain (1914– 2002), and Shaiekh Abdul Azis Guroalim Saromantang of Tugaya (1923–2003).
 In this orthography, the "hard consonants" /pʰ, tʰ, kʰ, sʰ/ are written as "ph, th, kh, z".